Synthetic bootstrapped pretraining: Experiment setup

 \section{Experiment setup}

 In this section, we present our concrete experimental implementation of SBP.
-In a nutshell, we curated a pretraining dataset of 582M high-quality documents totaling 482B tokens from DCLM \citep{li2024datacomplm}, designed a 3B-parameter transformer architecture modified from the Llama 3 implementation \citep{llama3}, and chose nine commonly used benchmarks targeted at general world knowledge and commonsense reasoning (\S\ref{sec:data-model-eval}).
+In a nutshell, we curated a pretraining dataset of 582M high-quality documents totaling 482B tokens from DCLM \citep{li2024datacomplm}, designed 3B and 6B transformer architectures modified from the Llama 3 implementation \citep{llama3}, and chose nine commonly used benchmarks targeted at general world knowledge and commonsense reasoning (\S\ref{sec:data-model-eval}).
 We propose a \emph{compute-matched} comparison scheme to validate SBP against natural reference methods at a compute scale of up to 1T total training tokens in our largest experiment (\S\ref{sec:baselines}), bringing validation at a scale relevant for frontier LM development.